jophab/StackOverflow--Badge-Hunter/README.md

 >A large number of suggested edits by you were rejected in the past week (at least 5 more than one-third of your accepted edits).

->SO is out of empty slots in the queue (40, with several exceptions.
-See here for details)
+>SO is out of empty slots in the queue

 >There is an edit to a particular post that was not approved yet.